stolostron/hypershift-addon-operator/docs/installing_hypershift_cli.md

-# Getting started with HyperShift CLI
+# Getting started with Hosted Control Plane (HyperShift) CLI

-## About the HyperShift CLI
+## About the Hosted Control Plane CLI

-With the HyperShift command-line interface (CLI) as a `oc` command-line [plugin](https://docs.openshift.com/container-platform/4.11/cli_reference/openshift_cli/extending-cli-plugins.html), you can create OpenShift hosted control planes and manage them.
+The Hosted Control Plane command-line interface (CLI) is an `oc` command-line [plugin](https://docs.openshift.com/container-platform/4.11/cli_reference/openshift_cli/extending-cli-plugins.html), that allows you to create OpenShift hosted control plane clusters and manage them.

-## Installing the HyperShift CLI
+## Installing the Hosted Control Plane CLI

-**NOTE: This document is unofficial will be updated later. for now download the CLI binary from this page
+**NOTE: This document is unofficial will be updated later.
+For now download the CLI binary from this page

 1. Download the HyperShift CLI binary.